8811 visitors online

 These are very ambitious goals and the right words.
 And it is a serious challenge.
 We have to see what Fedorov can actually do.
 Because in order to carry out army reform, coordinated action is needed from all levels of the state system, starting with the Supreme Commander-in-Chief's Headquarters, the Supreme Commander-in-Chief himself, and his entire subordinate chain of command: both in the Ministry of Defence and in the Armed Forces of Ukraine.
 Improving the infrastructure on the front line requires joint efforts with the leadership of the Armed Forces of Ukraine and other defence structures.
 I think these are truly global and correct goals, and I believe it is very good when such high standards are set, especially in the fight against lies and corruption, which, unfortunately, are widespread in our state structures, including the Defence Forces, of course.
 To eradicate this, systemic changes and reforms are needed.
 Political will is needed, communication with the army is needed, and we need to understand what is happening in the army.
 It is only possible to separate lies from the truth by having a thorough understanding of the situation.

 But I am glad that such a high bar has been set.
 After all, this is the first time we have had a defence minister who says what he is going to do.
-We have had ministers who did not say anything specific in the Rada at all.
+We have had ministers who offered no specifics whatsoever in the Verkhovna Rada.

-"The President has set a clear task – to build a system capable of stopping the enemy in the sky and on the ground, and to intensify asymmetric cyberattacks on the enemy and its economy.
+"The President has set a clear task, to build a system capable of stopping the enemy in the air, halting advances on the ground, strengthening asymmetric cyber strikes against the enemy and its economy.

-To make the price of war for Russia so high that it cannot bear it.
+To make the cost of the war for Russia one it cannot sustain.
 To stop the enemy by force."

-For the first time, a defence minister is taking office who is putting forward a specific concept for his actions.
-And I can say that this is the first realistic task that the Supreme Commander-in-Chief has set for the Minister of Defence in all these years.
-Therefore, stopping the enemy by force is really what I have been talking about for many years.
-And here it is up to the Minister of Defence to do it.
-As for stopping the enemy in the air and on the ground, I can say that it is completely impossible to stop the enemy in the air, but it is possible to significantly reduce the effectiveness of enemy strikes.
-Of course, stopping the advance on the ground, as I have said many times in almost every stream, is a realistic task that Ukraine can now accomplish.
-We have the people, resources and weapons to do this.
-No, there is simply a lack of managerial and organisational steps.
-Next, to carry out army reform, well, that's a complicated story, I've talked about it.
-Next, to intensify asymmetric cyberattacks on the enemy and its economy.
-Of course, the price of war for Russia must be increased.
-I particularly like this phrase, the logic is clear – to stop the enemy by force.
-This slogan is realistic and necessary for our country right now.
-And this is precisely the principle by which all actions, everything that is happening in the state and on the front lines, should now be evaluated.
-Does what is happening on a specific section of the front line contribute to stopping the enemy or not?
-And this definitely needs to be highlighted.
-And this is now everyone's business, because it is a call from the Minister of Defence.
-It is, in fact, his reputation at stake.
+For the first time, a defense minister is taking office while putting forward a concrete concept for his actions.
+And I can say this is the first realistic task that the Supreme Commander-in-Chief has set for a defense minister in all these years.
+So "stop the enemy by force" is indeed what I have been talking about for many years.
+And here it is the defense minister who has to deliver it.
+As for stopping the enemy in the air and halting advances on the ground, I can say this: it is impossible to stop the enemy in the air completely, but it is possible to significantly reduce the effectiveness of enemy strikes.
+Undoubtedly, halting advances on the ground, I say this repeatedly on almost every stream, is a realistic task that Ukraine can accomplish now.
+We have the people, the resources, and the weapons for this.
+What is lacking are simply the necessary management and organizational steps.
+Next, to carry out an army reform, that is a complicated matter, and I have said as much.
+Next, to strengthen asymmetric cyber strikes against the enemy and its economy.
+Undoubtedly, the cost of the war for Russia has to be increased.
+I particularly like this phrase, the logic is specific: stop the enemy by force.
+This is exactly the slogan that is realistic and necessary for our country right now.
+And this is precisely the principle by which all actions, everything happening in the state and at the front, should now be assessed.
+Does what is happening on a particular sector of the front contribute to stopping the enemy or not?
+And this unquestionably needs to be covered.
+And this is now everyone’s responsibility, because it is a call from the defense minister.
+This is what his track record is built on.

-Fedorov went on to say that we must start working in the information and cognitive domain and counter Russian propaganda, particularly in enemy territory.
-Our strategy led to the enemy losing a record 35,000 Russians in December.
-These are verified losses.
-There is a video for each strike.
-Here, I can only remark that it should not seem that everything is completely smooth and beautiful, because in reality, war is a difficult story.
-And the enemy suffered 35,000 strikes on video, but, of course, not all of these are irretrievable losses, or losses that the enemy cannot recover from.
-I think that in reality, the enemy suffered around 30,000 killed and wounded in the videos.
-But in my opinion, this is indeed a correct and completely objective demonstration that the current strategy of exhausting the enemy with losses can lead to success.
-We have discussed this.
+Fedorov then said that we must begin work in the information and cognitive domain and counter Russian propaganda, including on the enemy’s territory.
+Our strategy led to the enemy suffering a record 35,000 Russian losses in December.
+These are verified losses: there is video evidence for every hit.
+One caveat is needed so it does not look perfectly smooth and pretty; in reality, war is hard.
+The enemy has 35,000 hits on video, but of course, not all of them are irreversible losses or losses that the enemy cannot replace.
+I think the videos realistically show up to about 30,000 killed and wounded.
+Still, in my view, this is a correct and fully objective demonstration that the current strategy, wearing the enemy down through losses, can lead to success.
+We have talked about this.

-I believe that 40,000 Russians killed, not wounded, will completely stop the Russian invasion.
-The enemy cannot sustain such a rate of losses.
-Can we do this when we have 35,000 casualties?
+I believe that 40,000 Russians not hit but killed would completely stop the Russian invasion.
+The enemy is not capable of sustaining such a rate of losses.
+Can we do this when we already have 35,000 hits?
 Absolutely.
-It's a straightforward technical and mathematical task.
-We have the structures, we have the people, we have the tactics.
-It's clear what needs to be done.
-I like that a specific figure has been announced and that a strategy of action must be tied to it.
-We need to see how it will work.
+This is a purely technological and mathematical task.
+We have the structures, we have the people, and we have the tactics.
+What needs to be done is clear.
+I like the fact that a concrete figure has been stated and that a strategy of action must be tied to it.
+We need to see how this will work in practice.

-"We have launched a market for interceptors that shoot down tens of percent of all Shaheds.
-We are already destroying Russians at sea and at their own airfields."
+"We have launched a market for interceptor drones that shoot down double-digit percentages of all Shahed drones.
+We are already eliminating Russians at sea and at their own airfields."

 All I can say here is that it is impossible to take out the Shaheds with drones alone.
 Under certain conditions, unfortunately, significantly fewer Shaheds are taken out, and our infrastructure suffers.
 It is obvious that, in addition to interceptors, anti-aircraft missile systems are still needed here.
 Without this, it is impossible to build a reliable air defence system.
 And now one of our challenges is precisely mass anti-aircraft missile systems that can strike at least low-speed drones, which cause us such heavy losses, in various weather conditions.